andrewhead/Package-Qualifiers/README.md

 # Contributing

+## Writing and running tests

+There is currently a small number of tests covering a portion of commands.
+As you develop, anything that's functionally more complex than an iterator should ideally have a unit test.
+Tests should be written and saved in the `tests` directory.

+You can check that the tests pass with this command:

+    python data.py tests

 ## Structure of a fetching or importing module

 A module for fetching or importing a specific type of data should have, at the least: